JudiJ/App_City/README.md

 To check out and download the original Unity scene and the programming scripts for the custom created assets, go to [City_Project](https://github.com/JudiJ/City_Project).

-In addtion to downloading the zip-folder, requriements are Unity (v2019.1.11f1), Steam VR, and for the interaction an HTC Vive controller.
+In addtion to downloading the zip-folder, requriements are Unity (v2019.1.11f1), Steam VR, and for the interaction a HTC Vive controller.

 ## The Application
 After unpacking the zip-folder the “City.exe” will start in Windowed mode.
 Users can explore a virtual city environment freely and find glowing green checkpoints on their way.
 In order to collect them users need to walk through them.